 Any flags like '-D' defines or '-I' includes required by the preprocessor should be set in 'CPPFLAGS' rather than 'CFLAGS'.
 Compiling is done with both 'CPPFLAGS' and 'CFLAGS', but preprocessing uses just 'CPPFLAGS'.
 This distinction is because most preprocessors won't accept all the flags the compiler does.
-Preprocessing is done separately in some configure tests.
+Preprocessing is done separately in some configure tests, and in the 'ansi2knr' support for K&R compilers.